Data wrangling, also referred to as data munging is the process of converting and mapping data from one raw data form into another format.

 If an observation has more than one occurrence in a dataset, it is a duplicate and it should be removed so we are only feeding useful information to train our model.
 This will help to improve the overall efficiency of our model and result in better predictions.

-There can be other issues with the data such as inconsistent usage of Capitalization, wrongly assigning a categorical column to be numeric, or vice versa, wrongly formatted addresses, etc. Thus, you need to standardize the data to make it consistent and uniform, or else the model.
+There can be other issues with the data such as inconsistent usage of Capitalization, wrongly assigning a categorical column to be numeric, or vice versa, wrongly formatted addresses, etc. Thus, you need to standardize the data to make it consistent and uniform.

 Messy Data will Mess Up your Head